Empyrean-Heaven/Metamorphosis-BN/README.md

 • Fixed the Husk of Humanity recipe being autolearned and it needing 5 corpses OR 50 paper instead of 5 corpses AND 50 paper.

 • The Cardinal of the North is now capable of using the Ignorance Is Bliss spell.
 It is possible to resist the spell if the player is a Psychopath and vice versa, meaning Psychopath NPCs will be unaffected as well if either you or the Cardinal casts it at them.
+(Note to Self: Originally this feature was throwing off invalid spell_id errors.
+The cause was monsters.json loading earlier than spells.json due to alphabetical precedence.
+Changing spells.json to 0_spells.json made it work.)